Everyone loves the magical vibe of hanging mason jar lights. I decided to make my own since I needed a ton of them.

 Next, I made loops on each end of the wire handle.
-Curling the end loops towards the center.
+Then I curled the end loops towards the center.

-The last step is to attach the handle loops onto the jar wire loops.
+The last step is to attach the handle loops to the jar wire loops.

-Finding the right lighting options for your outdoor mason jar lights is easy with so many choices.
+Finding the suitable lighting options for your outdoor mason jar lights is easy with many choices.

 My favorite candle is a solar tea light (this is the one I used).

 You can see these solar tea lights in this video I took in my garden.

 Lighting the candle is easy when you move the wire hanger to the side.

 The hanging mason jar lantern below I made a few years ago, but this style is difficult to use since the handle does not move.

 I made long wire hooks that I attached to branches of a big tree.
 You can see that look in the photo above.